#33 How to Overcome Anxiety: A Biblical Perspective

 Anxiety has a way of sneaking into our lives without us even realizing it.
 It can begin as a slight worry—something we brush off as just being “stressed” or “overwhelmed.”
 But over time, it grows.
 It starts shaping our thoughts, our actions, and even our faith.

-Some people experience anxiety as a constant hum in the background of their minds, always present but never fully acknowledged.
-Others feel it like a sudden wave crashing over them—unexpected and overpowering.
-However, it shows up, one thing is certain: anxiety affects us deeply, and if left unchecked, it can distort the way we see ourselves, our circumstances, and even God.
+However anxiety shows up, one thing is certain: it affects us deeply, and if left unchecked, it can distort the way we see ourselves, our circumstances, and even God.
+We may begin to assume the worst, withdraw from others, or place unrealistic expectations on ourselves.

 The Connection Between Anxiety and Self-Doubt